Forklift Trucks - Hazards of Propane

 What are the occupational hazards of propane fuel?Back to top

 Exposure to high levels of propane fuel occurs generally only while filling tanks or from a leak from the tank or fuel delivery system.
 Propane gas is heavier than air; so leakage from a vehicle parked or stored near an unventilated pit or a lower level room is a hazard.

-There are very few reports of accidental overexposure to propane; victims reported symptoms of disorientation, excitation, headache and vomiting.
+There are very few reports of overexposure to propane.
+Some people have reported symptoms of disorientation, excitation, headache and vomiting.

 The OSH Answers Chemical Profile on propane has additional information on this gas.